 Climate-related risks and opportunities have informed our strategy when evaluating the products and services offered by our mortgage insurance subsidiary as extreme weather events, such as hurricanes, have the potential to lead to increased insurance claims liability for Enact.
 Enact accounts for a potential spike in delinquencies and hardships during natural disasters, such as hurricanes, by posting appropriate reserves in the event of job loss resulting from the disaster event, which may lead to default and, ultimately, claims on our mortgage insurance policies.
-Enact's experience with local natural disasters shows improved delinguency performance due to economic stimulus provided by rebuilding efforts.
+Enact's experience with local natural disasters shows improved delinquency performance due to economic stimulus provided by rebuilding efforts.
 The Enact actuarial team estimates the impact of the event by analyzing performance of cures (i.e., a borrower becoming current on a loan by repaying all delinquent payments) and claims from similar events that occurred previously.
-In 2022, Enact analyzed its inforce portfolio's climate risk exposure based on climate data related to physical risks.
-A more detailed discussion of this analysis is included in the Financial Planning section below.
+In 2023, Enact continued the process of assessing its inforce portfolio's climate risk exposure based on climate data related to physical risks.
+A more detailed discussion of this analysis is included in the Scenario Analysis section below.